While many characterize arguing as an act which lacks compassion or consciousness, my view is that arguing is as natural as breathing.

 It’s when arguments become fights that matters become increasingly dirty and ultimately destructive.

-If you are like me than many of you have found the slope between arguing constructively and fighting to be incredibly slippery.
+If you are like me then many of you have found the slope between arguing constructively and fighting to be incredibly slippery.
 I often would find my defenses triggered or feel a need to be “right” that I would lose track to what brought me before my partner to begin with.

 I have a few rules that I put to work in my own relationship and that I teach my clients that helps us all to argue in a way which promotes healing and resolution.